Loading…

 Tuesday July 15, 2025 1:00pm - 2:00pm CDT

-This session will provide an overview of the Arkansas Meaningful Access and Participation Project, which supports schools in ensuring all students, including those with disabiltiies, have access to high-quality core instruction.
-Participants will hear success stories from participating schools and explore key data trends, lessons learned, and the projcet's impact on improving student outcomes.
+This session will provide an overview of the Arkansas Meaningful Access and Participation Project, which supports schools in ensuring all students, including those with disabilities', have access to high-quality core instruction.
+Participants will hear success stories from participating schools and explore key data trends, lessons learned, and the project's impact on improving student outcomes.

 Speakers